 Estimated primary production

 Daily areal primary production derived from photosynthetic parameters and transmittance values ranged between 0.004 and 939 mgC m-2 d-1 for PUnderice and between 0.004 and 731 mgC m-2 d-1 for PMixing (Figure 5).
-In ROV-based estimates, daily areal primary productions calculated using the two different approaches (PUnderice and PMixing) generally showed consistency especially when SIC was high.
+In ROV-based estimates, daily areal primary production calculated using the two different approaches (PUnderice and PMixing) generally showed consistency especially when SIC was high.
 At stations 19 and 27, greater differences between Punderice and PMixing were observed in ROV-based estimates due to lower sea ice concentrations (Table 1) which allowed for a greater weight of POpenwater on the calculations.

 In SUIT-based estimates, mean daily PUnderice values were higher than PMixing values at stations 19, 39 and 43, similar at stations 27, 46 and 47, and lower at station 31 (Figure 5).
 The 10% transmittance threshold used to filter out SUIT-based data explains why mean values of daily PUnderice can be lower than those of based on ROV measurements.
 The differences between the two approaches in SUIT data were related to the varying proportions of thin ice and open water during SUIT hauls, which were reflected in the PUnderice estimates.
 Overall, both ROV- and SUIT based estimates agreed well with each other when the mixing approach (PMixing) was applied.